dojo/framework/docs/en/styling-and-theming/supplemental.md

 ### Overriding the theme of specific widget instances

-Users of a widget can override the theme of a specific instance by passing in a [valid theme](#writing-a-theme) to the instance's [`theme` widget property](#themedmixin-widget-properties).
+Users of a widget can override the theme of a specific instance by passing in a [valid theme](#writing-a-theme) to the instance's [`theme` property](#themedmixin-widget-properties).
 This is useful when needing to display a given widget in multiple ways across several occurrences within an application.

 For example, building on the [themeable widget example](#themeable-widget-example):